 Do I still need a CPA to help file my taxes if I have Money Pro?

-Although it is not required to work with a CPA to file your business taxes, it is recommended, as ZenBusiness cannot provide legal or tax advice to its customers.
+No. Although it isn't required to work with a CPA to file your business taxes, it is recommended, as ZenBusiness cannot provide legal or tax advice to its customers.

 Does Money Pro file my taxes for me?